minnojs/minno-time/resources/tutorials/API.md

 	```

 **trigger**:

-Immediately activate the input `handle` (this is equivilent to adding a timeout with duration set to 0).
+Activate the input `handle`.
+If duration is set, the activation happens after the duration.
+By default the input `handle` is triggered immediately.
 * `{type:'trigger',handle : 'now'}`
+* `{type:'trigger',handle : 'later',duration:250}`

 **setInput**:
 Set input listener (useful for adding timeouts), takes an `input` [object](#input-).